 Master of Science in Information Assurance

 Ever-increasing cyber attacks against companies and governments are creating unprecedented risks and a tremendous need for trained information assurance professionals.
-In fact, cybersecurity positions rose 73 percent in the five-year period ending in 2012—3.5 times faster than postings for computer jobs as a whole.
-As a result of mounting risks and demand exceeding available talent, information assurance specialists command premium salaries.
-The median pay for an Information Assurance Analyst is $95,700.
+In fact, according to Burning Glass, a labor market analytics firm, cybersecurity positions rose 73 percent in the five-year period ending in 2012—3.5 times faster than postings for computer jobs as a whole.
+As a result of mounting risks, knowledge and experience requirements, and demand exceeding available talent, information assurance specialists command premium salaries.
+For example, the median pay for an information assurance analyst—ranked #17 in CNN/Money’s “Best Jobs in America”—is $95,700.

-Northeastern University’s recognition for academic excellence in information assurance education, research, and cyber operations by the National Security Agency and the U.S. Department of Homeland Security attests to the high quality and professional relevance of our information assurance curriculum.
+Northeastern University has been recognized for academic excellence in information assurance education, research, and cyber operations by the National Security Agency and the U.S. Department of Homeland Security.

-This innovative interdisciplinary program combines computer systems and network security training with an understanding of the social context of cybersecurity, giving you skills that are in high demand.
-Students gain the broad knowledge needed to make the strategic decisions to combat information security threats, including identity theft, computer malware, electronic fraud, and cyber attacks.
+The innovative interdisciplinary MS in Information Assurance ALIGN program combines computer systems and network security training with an understanding of the social context of cybersecurity, giving you skills that are in high demand.
+Students gain the broad knowledge needed to make strategic decisions to combat information security threats, including identity theft, computer malware, electronic fraud, and cyber attacks.
+Whether you have a background in technology, the social sciences, or another field, Northeastern’s MS in Information Assurance ALIGN program will prepare you for a successful career.

 As a student in this program, you have the opportunity to: